surroundaustralia/idn-ds/len-and-sandra-notes.md

  - provide direct access to the data or machine actionable process by which data can be requested (ldaca RO-Crate) ;
  - add linkage between the States (it's really one study with multiple geospatial extents (States, Police Districts) and multiple temporal extents, and multiple classification      systems (differences by State and temporal evolution).
 Possible candidate for "depth" study;

-Explcitly capture and enable human friendly and useful presentations:
+Explicitly capture and enable human friendly and useful presentations:
  - geospatial scale, extent and frequency
  - temporal scale, extent and frequency
  - subject matter : Indigenous field of interest (nb: See Sandra's work on AIATSIS subject thesaurus conversion)